The school has a Health Centre on each of the campuses with a nurse in residence who is available at all times during term time.

 Be well and stay connected.

 Wellness Wednesday was a weekly newsletter produced in UWCEA during 2020.
-Please see the News Archive to read these wellbeing newsletters.
+During much of the 2020/21 school year, UWCEA also published regular health bulletins.
+Please see the News Archive to read these newsletters and bulletins.